 Gloria trained at Rose Bruford on the Actor Musicianship course.

-Since graduating in summer 2016, Gloria has performed in Jesus Christ Superstar, at the Regent’s Park Open Air Theatre, and in The Grinning Man, at the Bristol Old Vic.
+Her theatre credits include Jesus Christ Superstar, at the Regent’s Park Open Air Theatre, The Grinning Man, at the Bristol Old Vic, and The Wild Party at The Other Palace.

 Gloria Obianyo at the Donmar Warehouse